scrthq/Presentations/GitPitch/PITCHME.md

 - Launch Configuration
 - AutoScaling Group
 - Elastic Load Balancer
-- Custom Resource to add a CNAME for the ELB to our on-premise DNS via call out to Lambda
+- Custom Resource to add a CNAME for the ELB
 @ulend

 ---?color=#282C34